-OU Basketball: Three Takeaways from Oklahoma's 93-87 victory over Mississippi State
+OU Basketball: Three Takeaways from Oklahoma's 93-87 Victory over Mississippi State

 NORMAN - There would be no blown lead this time.

-Oklahoma took on No. 21 Mississippi State on Saturday at Lloyd Noble Center and built a 12-point lead in the final minutes before hanging on to a 93-87 victory over the Aggies.
+Oklahoma took on No. 21 Mississippi State on Saturday on Lloyd Noble Center and built a 12-point lead in the final minute before hanging on to a 93-87 victory over the Bulldogs.

-OU came in on a five-game losing streak, but this time held off A&M's late rally.
+OU came in on a five-game losing streak but this time held off Mississippi State's late rally.

 Here are three takeaways from Saturday's big win.